KQM-git/TCL/docs/evidence/general-mechanics/bugs.md

 [YouTube](https://youtu.be/3_QlBz5P5B8)

 **Significance:** This is significant as some people rely on pure RNG when trying to get that "perfect run".
 For example, using Xingqiu's Q and following up with two E's \(when using Sacrificial Sword\) to generate as much Energy Recharge as possible for the next Q is often used in vape comps.
 When attempting the "perfect run", people may restart several times at the first few seconds of starting a floor to get the Sacrificial Sword's passive to activate.
 However, they will notice that Xingqiu's E has a 21 second CD which does not get reset upon retrying a stage, forcing them to retry the floor AGAIN.
-This is especially noticeable on characters with long CDs on elemental skills or bursts.
+This is especially noticeable on characters with long CDs on Elemental skills or bursts.

 ## Artifacts